-Are miracles for today
+Are Miracles for Today?

-Dear reader, if we study history we will find the living God moving and blessing his people with mighty signs being performed such as the 1906 Azusza Street revival in California where God used a young black preacher named Brother Seymore.
+Dear reader, if we study history we will find the living God moving and blessing his people with mighty signs being performed such as the 1906 Azusa Street revival in California where God used a young black preacher named Brother Seymore.

 There are still people alive today that witnessed God use teenagers to administer miracles in that revival that would cause most skeptics to take another look.

 God blessed a black man by the name of Brother Seymore who had a dark patch over one eye to out grow his make shift church in his home and ride a trolley car to a place in town late one night when there ws a curfew against blacks being on the street after a certain time at night.

 He knocked on a door only to have a white lady open the door and cautiously ask him what he wanted for she and others had been meeting in that apartment asking god to send revival to their town.
 He replied to the that God had sent him and they allowed him to preach.
 The meetings grew and they were able to purchase an old barn.
 They worked hard to turn it into a church and when they did let me tell you that Heaven came to Earth.

 This is based upon a story concerning a mighty tent revival in one of the southern states and the people involved were given character names to protect their identity.